What opportunities are there for parent involvement at Catholic High School?

 Does the curriculum offer Advanced Placement courses?

 Yes.
-Catholic High School’s college preparatory curriculum currently offers 11 AP courses.
-These include English III & IV, Calculus, Statistics, American History, U.S. Government and Politics, Comparative Government and Politics, World History, European History, Art and Music Theory.
+Catholic High School’s college preparatory curriculum currently offers 17 AP courses.
+These courses can be found in the Catholic High School Student Handbook.
 Course offerings may vary each year based on student demand.

 How many credits must a student earn in order to graduate?

 To graduate from Catholic High School, students must earn a minimum of 26 credits.
-Catholic High School’s college preparatory curriculum is designed to provide students an opportunity to meet the entrance requirements of most colleges and universities.
-Students work closely with their counselors throughout their career to select courses that are appropriate yet challenging, and that will put them in the most competative position for their post-secondary studies.
+Catholic High School’s college preparatory curriculum is designed to provide students an opportunity to meet the entrance requirements of most colleges and universities as well as completing the TOPS university diploma requirement.
+Students work closely with their counselors throughout their career to select courses that are appropriate yet challenging, and that will put them in the most competitive position for their post-secondary studies.

 When are admissions letters mailed?

 Offers of admission are mailed Wednesday, February 19, 2020.
 Letters from Ascension Catholic, Cristo Rey, St. John, St. Joseph’s Academy and St. Michael will be mailed on this day as well.

 How does Catholic High School prepare students for college?

 Catholic High School provides a challenging college preparatory curriculum in all classes and all levels so that students have the necessary college-ready skills required to be academically successful at the university level.
 In addition to our regular academic college preparatory track, additional rigor is available through dual enrollment courses, honors and Advanced Placement courses.
 Catholic High School also provides a dedicated standardized test preparation curriculum for all students within the regular school day in order to equip students with the skills needed to be successful in college as measured by standardized tests such as the ACT and PSAT.